 All this historical fun is being put together with the co-operation of local community and service groups of the Torrens Valley.
-From the last Fair net profits of $15,000 were dispersed back into the local community by the Management Committee.
-This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley District.
+From the last Fair net profits of $16,000 were dispersed back into the local community by the Management Committee.
+This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley district.

-See you there on the 3rd, 4th May next year!
+See you there on the 3rd, 4th May!